Sustainability is embedded firmly at the core of 3M and in the strategic planning process we use for every region, every market, and every business.

 First, the R. Scientists in our central laboratory are free to focus on pure research, in search of unscripted, unexpected opportunities for breakthroughs.

 3M believes that good corporate governance practices serve the long-term interests of stockholders, strengthen the Board and management, and further enhance the public trust 3M has earned from more than a century of operating with uncompromising integrity and doing business the right way.

 The Board’s Nominating and Governance Committee is responsible for overseeing and reviewing the Guidelines at least annually and recommending any proposed changes to the Board for approval.
-The Corporate Governance Guidelines, the Certificate of Incorporation and Bylaws, the charters of the Board committees, the Director Independence guidelines, and the Code of Conduct provide the framework for the governance of the Company and are available on our Web site at www.3M.com, under Investor Relations Governance.
+The Corporate Governance Guidelines, the Certificate of Incorporation and Bylaws, the charters of the Board committees, the Director Independence Guidelines, and the Board of Directors Code of Conduct provide the framework for the governance of the Company and are available on our Web site at www.3M.com, under Investor Relations— Governance.

 It is our firm belief that good corporate governance practices serve the long-term interests of stockholders, strengthen the Board and management, and further enhance the public trust 3M has earned from more than a century of operating with uncompromising integrity and doing business the right way.
 Governance includes broad risk oversight by the Board and its committees.
 Risk analysis is reported to the full Board, the General Auditor, and Chief Compliance Officer.
 Both the General Auditor and Chief Compliance Officer are appointed by, and report to, the Audit Committee of the Board.

 Through the years, 3M has built a reputation globally for taking an ethical approach to business.
-That said, with 91,600 employees and subsidiary operations in 70-plus countries, it’s no simple task to always do business the right way.
+That said, with 91,500 employees and subsidiary operations in 70-plus countries, it’s no easy task to do business the right way, everywhere, every day.

-3M's Code of Conduct defines how we live and work:
+3M’s Code of Conduct defines how we work:

-3M employees, including supervisors, managers and other leaders, are responsible for knowing and following the ethical, legal, and policy requirements that apply to their jobs and for reporting any suspected violations of law or the Code.
-Executives and managers are accountable for creating and promoting a workplace environment in which compliance and ethical business conduct are expected and encouraged.
+3M employees, including all supervisors, managers and other leaders, are responsible for knowing and following the ethical, legal, and policy requirements that apply to their jobs and for reporting any suspected violations of law or the Code.
+Executives and managers are accountable for creating and promoting an inclusive workplace environment where compliance and ethical business conduct are expected and encouraged.

 3M is committed to assuring human rights in our own operations and in any business that works on our behalf.
-Our Human Resources Social Responsibility Policy applies to all 3M employees, contingent workers, anyone doing business with or on behalf of 3M and candidates for hire at 3M.
-Our Global Human Rights Policy was adopted in 2013, and we became a participant of the U.N.
-Global Compact (UNGC) in early 2014, thereby committing to align our operations and strategies with the UNGC principles on human rights.
+Our Human Rights Policy applies to all 3M employees, contingent workers, anyone doing business with or on behalf of 3M, and candidates for hire at 3M.
+In 2014, we became a participant of the United Nations Global Compact (UNGC), thereby committing to align our operations and strategies with the UNGC principles on human rights.

 3M is committed to providing competitive market pay and comprehensive benefits.
 In addition to providing a professional work environment that promotes innovation and rewards performance, 3M’s total compensation for employees includes a variety of components for sustainable employment and the ability to build a strong financial future.

 Engaged employees, we believe, are more satisfied with their work, tend to stay longer, and are more productive and committed.
-So we foster and reinforce behaviors that support engagement on many levels, including networking and collaboration, diversity and inclusion, and focus on the quality and the impact of the growth journeys.
+So we foster and reinforce behaviors that support engagement on many levels, including networking, collaboration, diversity and inclusion.
+We focus on the quality and the impact of professional development and career growth.

-In 1975, 3M formalized its commitment to environmental stewardship when the company’s Board of Directors adopted the 3M Environmental Policy.
+3M formalized its commitment to environmental stewardship when the company’s board of directors adopted the 3M Environmental Policy in 1975.
 This policy established the framework for our approach to responsible environmental management and conservation of resources, emphasizing prevention of pollution at the source.

-The world’s population is growing larger, living longer, and consuming more -- which puts a strain on finite natural resources.
-To address this challenge, 3M continuously looks for ways to recover, reuse and recycle by-products and other waste material.
+The world’s population is growing larger, living longer, and consuming more — which puts a strain on finite natural resources.
+To address this challenge, 3M continuously looks for ways to recover, reuse, and recycle by-products and other waste material.
 We are moving from recyclable to renewable materials in our product and package design.
-(To learn more about this in our Innovation Management section.)
 Improving our raw material usage through product design and operational considerations provides cost benefits throughout our supply chain, in material use, energy, and transportation efficiency.